BSO

 Tim ROOKE - The best person on the Council is recognized at last.

-Kateri WALSH - Everybody loves Kateri, even if she doesn't really do anything.
+Kateri WALSH - Everybody loves Kateri, even if she doesn't really do much.

 James FERRERA - I give up.

-Bud L. WILLIAMS - Bud's a likeable guy and I'm sure he'll be as useless as ever.
+Bud L. WILLIAMS - Bud's a likeable guy but I'm sure he'll be as useless as ever.

 The Losers